-It is a chronic disease, where the pancreas has deficiencies or is unable to generate insulin, which is responsible for controlling glucose to be absorbed at cellular level allowing energy production.
+It is a chronic disease, where the pancreas has deficiencies or is unable to generate insulin, which is responsible for controlling glucose so that it is integrated at the cellular level for energy production.

 The origin of this incurable but controllable condition is unknown.
 However, it has been identified that the immune system, which defends the body from infections and foreign agents, mistakenly attacks and eliminates the islets of Langerhans, which are the pancreatic cells that produce insulin.

-Similarly, genetic predisposition, some viral infections, and environmental issues have been identified as potential causes.
+Similarly, genetic predisposition, some viral infections, and environmental issues have been identified as possible causes.

-If you suffer from type 1 diabetes, by not having enough insulin to allow sugar or glucose to enter the cells, the blood is filled with it, causing various health problems that can be fatal if not treated promptly and efficiently.
+When suffering from type 1 diabetes, the blood is filled with sugar by not having enough insulin to allow it to enter the cells, causing various health problems that can be fatal if not treated promptly and efficiently.